philorfa/MapReduceApp/README.md

 # MapReduceApp
-implemantation of kmeans algorithm using mapreduce
+Ιmplemantation of kmeans algorithm using mapreduce